Wrigley Field renovations: Beginning

 The five-year renovation project, projected to cost $575 million, started as soon as the 2014 season was completed.
 Prior to the start of the 2015 season, both left and right field bleachers were expanded and the stadium was extended further onto both Waveland Avenue to the north and Sheffield Avenue to the east.
 Seven new outfield signs were installed along with a 2400 sqft video scoreboard in right field.
 Construction was begun on new locker rooms and lounges to exist in an underground area that was excavated along Clark Street to the west.
 A 3990 sqft Jumbotron was installed above the left field bleachers.
 It is topped with a sign advertising Rosemont-based Wintrust Financial, the Cubs' official banking partner.
 The "W" in Wintrust flashes after every Cubs home win.

 Architectural team

 In an effort to preserve the past while at the same time modernizing for the future, the Cubs engaged DAIQ Architects, a company with experience in modernizing Fenway Park in Boston, Massachusetts, Citizens Bank Park in Philadelphia, Pennsylvania, and Turner Field in Atlanta, Georgia.
 T. Gunny Harboe of Harboe Architects, a historic preservation architect who worked on the Rookery Building and Sullivan Center in the Chicago Loop, was selected to be the architect in charge of preserving the historic features and 1930s characteristics of the ballpark.
 VOA Associates, which helped design the new Navy Pier, provided construction drawings and Icon Venue Group is the project management company.

+Structural engineering team

+Thornton Tomasetti, a global structural engineering and architecture firm, first established in 1956 as LZA, with a Chicago based office, was tasked with designing the structural steel framework to support the new construction.
+Since the opening of Wrigley Field, April 23, 1914, over a century ago, several expansions (1922, 1927, 2006) and renovations have occurred (1937, 1988, 2014 2019).

+January 2013, the structural assessment, evaluation, and documentation of the existing structural steel members of both the upper and lower deck of the grandstand bleachers, as well as the concourse, were underway.
+Thornton Tomasetti’s connection engineering (CE) team designed the structural steel reinforcement system needed to support the new addition and renovation.

+The assessment, evaluation, and documentation of the existing, century old, structural steel system as well as the design and analysis of the new reinforcement structural system were completed in 2014, prior to the start of the 2014 season.